 If you enjoy this training, you may want to sign up for the 6-month Applying Ayurveda course.
-After that, you can complete a conversion course to gain an Ayurvedic Lifestyle Advisor professional qualification.
+After that, you can complete our conversion course to gain an Ayurvedic Lifestyle Advisor professional qualification.

-Please note that you will not be qualified Ayurvedic practitioner after this introductory course.
-It is designed to provide a foundation of Ayurveda for personal use and development, along with helping friends and family.
-If you want to learn Ayurveda and gain a professional qualification, you can complete Applying Ayurveda and then a further conversion course to become an Ayurvedic Lifestyle Advisor.
+Please note that you will not be qualified Ayurvedic practitioner after the first two courses.
+They are designed to provide a foundation of Ayurveda for personal use and development.
+If you want to learn Ayurveda and gain a professional qualification, you can complete the conversion course to become an Ayurvedic Lifestyle Advisor.